 Wyatt warned against the danger of so-called point solutions, where technology solves one specific problem without addressing the wider issues.
 This, he said, results in a “digital veneer” that gives the impression a business is being transformed, but in reality, it’s not addressing the underlying issues.
 “They’re not changing their business from the inside out,” he explained.
 “They are doing things to react to what’s going on around them, which results in this digital veneer.”

 One example is a retailer creating a website and a mobile app.
 The solutions may be digital, but by only addressing a small part of the business, it hasn’t become a digital retailer.

 By contrast, companies such as Amazon have embraced technology across their business, from logistics to customer service.
-“A true digital transformation is one that starts at the heart of the organisation, starts at the core, and tries to change the way an organisation thinks, not one that puts the veneer around the outside.”
+“A true digital transformation is one that starts at the heart of the organization, starts at the core, and tries to change the way an organization thinks, not one that puts the veneer around the outside.”
 Such a digital veneer may have some short term results, he said, but in the long term, it will not result in a true digital transformation.

 The myriad stages of digital transformation

 Businesses can find themselves in different stages of their digital transformation journey.

 The first group, according to Wyatt, is the digital sceptics.
 This group may be embracing technology but “haven’t quite got themselves to a point of recognising that what they choose to do and how they utilise digital technologies is what will determine their success in the future”.
 These risk-averse organizations tend to embrace digital technologies because 'they feel they have to'.
 “They’re not looking at the new digital age and thinking of all the possibilities and opportunities it presents,” said Wyatt.